w3f/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 ![typical workflow](https://github.com/tearust/gluon-docs/blob/master/res/typical-workflow.png?raw=true)

-The diagram above shows a typical UI workflow, which is signing a BTC transaction.
+The diagram above shows a typical UI workflow, which is signing a DOT transaction.

 Users start a task from the web browser.
 It could be the Gluon web portal or any dApps' website embedded with our js API.
 A hash of the transaction detail is sent to Gluon TeaLeaf.
 A QR code is shown on the web page for the paired Gluon mobile app to scan.